Q: Where are you from? Where do you live now?

 In a roundabout way with a little self-reflection, I think that’s my learning.
 My photographic vision is to give my images a voice.
 To find a way to convey what I felt at the time I shot them.
 I’ve spent too long questioning my authenticity as a real photographer without an identifiable look or characteristic to my shots but, maybe that is just my style.

-Long exposures, and astrophotography give me the chance to apply a different set of technical attributes to my images, they’re also a lot of fun.
-I guess this all comes back to my ambition of channelling an identity and personality to my images.
+Long exposures and astrophotography give me the chance to apply a different set of technical attributes to my images, they’re also a lot of fun.
+I guess this all comes back to my ambition of channeling an identity and personality to my images.

 Shooting from a drone alleviates some of this light dependency so now I can finish a morning shoot and then put my drone up.
 In the past, I would have been on my way home the moment the sun was above the horizon but now I can use my drone to re-shoot the scene I just captured but from an entirely different point of view and come away with 2 or 3 shots instead of 1.